appwrite/rfc/014-realtime-api.md

 -->
 ### Architecture

+We will implement the realtime API, using a new entrypoint for the Appwrite main container as demostrated at our POC branch.
+The new entrypoint will be called `realtime` and will server as the starting script for the new `appwrite-realtime` container.

+The source for the new entrypoint should be located at the same equilvent to our http entrypoint (`./app/http.php`) at: `/app/realtime.php`.
+We will use the Swoole implementation of Websocket for the implementation of our first realtime protocol.

+### Loadbalancer

+We should update appwrite Traefik loadbalancer to redirect all ws & wss traffic for `/v1/realtime` to the new `appwrite-realtime` container.

+An example configuration can also be found on the [POC branch](https://github.com/appwrite/appwrite/blob/081943ce0350e319c9cce5d287b1bd6f59c5574b/docker-compose.yml#L10-L158).

 ### Protocols Support

 - Websocket support: https://www.swoole.co.uk/docs/modules/swoole-websocket-server
 - MQTT support: https://www.swoole.co.uk/docs/modules/swoole-mqtt-server
 - SSE support: https://github.com/hhxsv5/php-sse
 - Socket.io support: https://github.com/shuixn/socket.io-swoole-server

+### Channels and Messages

+### Scalability

 ### Security